 I once read that the University of California system had built some new buildings.
 They then waited a year before landscaping and putting cemented paths from one to the other; they were looking to see what paths the students naturally took.
 The moral of the story is that they observed actual behavior and leveraged it for efficiency and effectiveness.
 They didn't base their decisions on a plan that looked good on a drawing in a boardroom - because it was convenient for the architect - they did it because it made sense from the "what would I want if I were walking across a campus" perspective.

-was more intuitive and relevant, and people actually used it.
+This reduced immediate and long term costs, was more intuitive and relevant, and people actually used it.